-- 1. Power up the module by plugging into a powered USB port.
-The module will perform all power-up self-tests and flash the GREEN LED 3 times upon successful completion. - a.
-The Blue and Green LEDs will glow solidly.
+- 1. Wake up the module by pressing the Unlock button, the BLUE and GREEN LEDs will glow solidly. - a.
 Press UNLOCK + 9 at the same time.
 The BLUE LED will glow solidly and the GREEN LED will be blinking. - b.
 Enter the series of numbers that you will use for the Admin PIN and press the UNLOCK button. - c.
 Re-enter that same PIN and press the UNLOCK button again.
 The GREEN LED will illuminate for one second followed by the BLUE LED glowing solidly by itself. - d.
-The module can be administered or press the lock key will revert to a standby state with the RED LED on solid. - 2.
+Push the Lock button. - 2.
 Execute the "Configurator" service to perform the initialization of the module with the following settings: - a.
 Amount of brute-force attempts of incorrect authentication data before the module locks: maximum of 10 attempts - b.
 Minimum PIN length: 7 digits